 Everyone needs a trusting relationship.
 It makes us strong enough to explore every part of ourselves.
 In this broken world, we all have brokenness.
 It seems like the easiest way is to push the pain away.
 Sometimes it works, but sometimes it only feeds the pain.
 If you were ever caught by sadness or anger but not knowing why; if you are trying to get rid of some behaviors but it doesn’t work; or if you just feel really tired of striving for success, perfection, praise, or love, this is the right place for you.

-As a candidate for IFS certification as a student therapist, I am equipped with resources to help you with conflicts and tensions in relationships, with yourself and with others. *Internal Family Systems (IFS) Model offers a clear, non-pathologizing, and empowering method of understanding human problems.
+As a candidate for IFS certification, I am equipped with resources to help you with conflicts and tensions in relationships, with yourself and with others. *Internal Family Systems (IFS) Model offers a clear, non-pathologizing, and empowering method of understanding human problems.
 It can help you understand yourself and people you love in a deeper level.
 It works very well with issues like: couple relationship, trauma, anger, depression, self-harm behaviors, self-esteem, and eating disorder.

 Mandarin Chinese therapy is also available. (也提供中文諮商的服務)